skythefoxx/RobloxOS/README.md

 Current Version: 1.0.0.0

-Thanks for downloading RobloxOS, I hope you enjoy experiencing the first version of it.
-Before you open any of those setup files, let me explain what they do.
+Thanks for downloading RobloxOS, I hope you enjoy the experience Before you open any of those setup files, let me explain what they do.